YairSadan/IsraBot/README.md

 ### Configuring the Database

 1. Ensure your remote PostgreSQL server is running.
-2. Populate the fields at the .env file accordingly
+2. Populate the fields at the .env file accordingly (Contact me if you need help with that)

 ### Running the Application